Pylons/pyramid/docs/narr/declarative.rst

 :class:`pyramid.authorization.ACLAuthorizationPolicy` to be
 injected as the :term:`authorization policy` used by this application.

-:mod:`pyramid` ships with a number of authorization and authentication policy ZCML directives that should prove useful.
+:app:`Pyramid` ships with a number of authorization and authentication policy ZCML directives that should prove useful.
 See :ref:`authentication_policies_directives_section` and :ref:`authorization_policies_directives_section` for more information.